top of page

 Five Stars out of Five

-Rich Adams, a masterful storyteller, keeps you guessing as he spins this tale, juxtapositioned with the chronicling of the lives of Lombardo, Beard, McCowen, and Gossen.
-These four men come alive again as the book's primary characters on their final two missions—one on a misappropriated bus and the second on a vintage B-25 WWII Bomber."
+Adams, a masterful storyteller, keeps you guessing as he spins this tale, juxtapositioned with the chronicling of the lives of Lombardo, Beard, McCowen, and Gossen.
+These four men come alive again as the book's primary characters on their final two missions, one on a misappropriated bus and the second in a vintage B-25 WWII Bomber.

-Doug Stauffer, PhD, Pastor, Colonel USSC Chaplain, Author of more than twenty books, including the Best Selling, “One Book” trilogy
+Doug Stauffer, PhD, Pastor, Major General, USSC Chaplain, Author of more than twenty books, including the Best Selling Trilogy, “One Book.”

 bottom of page